Creating your personal website using Quarto

 editor: visual

-- Change the theme by choosing one of the 25 predefined Bootswatch themes.
+Update the appearance of your site by choosing from one of the 25 predefined Bootswatch themes.
 By default, Quarto sites are built using the cosmo theme.
-Supply just one theme name to the
+Supply just one theme name to the theme

 file, or supply both a dark and a light theme for users to toggle between: